 Tee off with breakfast and a view at Le Point Cardinal Restaurant

-President Trump’s love of golf is well documented, so undoubtedly, he’ll find the time to squeeze in a hit on Le Manoir Richelieu’s world-class 27 hole course, which was originally designed to showcase the beauty of the region as much as to challenge players.
-Even those without an interest in the sport should thumb a ride on a golf cart up to the clubhouse for a sumptuous breakfast at Le Point Cardinal Restaurant – served up with absolutely spectacular views.
+Le Manoir Richelieu’s world-class 27 hole golf course was originally designed to showcase the beauty of the region as much as to challenge players.
+Even those without an interest in the sport should thumb a ride on a golf cart up to the clubhouse for a sumptuous breakfast at Le Point Cardinal Restaurant — which is served up with absolutely spectacular views.
 The restaurant is also open for lunch and dinner seasonally.
-The course itself is no stranger to presidential putters.
-It was inaugurated in 1925 by then US President William H Taft.
+The course was inaugurated in 1925 by then US President William H Taft.

 Go whale watching

 If you’re lucky enough to have a room with a view of the Saint Lawrence River at Le Manoir Richelieu and you’re travelling between May and October, it’s quite likely that you’ll spot a passing whale or two.
 The region is renowned as a whale watching hub.
 Head up to Baie-Sainte-Catherine and join Croisières AML on one of their excellent three-hour whale watching cruises.
 A naturalist guide provides engaging commentary throughout the experience.
 Blue, fin, minke, beluga and humpback whales are all possible starters.

 Listen to a podcast of our tips for five top things to do in Charlevoix, Canada: